What is Nuclear Energy

 Nuclear energy is the energy in the nucleus of an atom.
 Atoms are the smallest particles that can break a material.
 At the core of each atom there are two types of particles (neutrons and protons) that are held together.
 Nuclear energy is the energy that holds neutrons and protons.

-When one of these two physical reactions (nuclear fission or nuclear fusion) success, atoms experiment a slight loss of mass.
-This mass lost generates a big amount of heat energy, explained by Albert Einstein with his famous equation E = mc2.
+When one of these two physical reactions occurs (nuclear fission or nuclear fusion) the atoms experience a slight loss of mass.
+This mass that is lost becomes a large amount of heat energy as Albert Einstein discovered with his famous equation E = mc2.

 Last review: August 31, 2017